-Latest Mental Health Act articles from Community Care
+Latest on the Mental Health Act

-An approved mental health professional (this replaces the role of the approved social worker – see below under the 2007 amendments) or nearest relative can apply for admission for assessment, which can last up to 28 days.
-Either party must have seen the person in the previous 14 days.
-The admission must be authorised by two doctors, who should both agree that:
+An AMHP or the person’s nearest relative can apply for admission for assessment, which can last up to 28 days.
+The applicant, who will usually be the AMHP, must have seen the person in the previous 14 days (this is set out in section 11).
+The application must be supported by the written recommendations of two doctors, who should both agree that:

 a) The patient is suffering from a mental disorder of a nature or degree that warrants detention in hospital for assessment; and

 b) The patient ought to be detained for his or her own health or safety, or the protection of others.

 The patient can be discharged by a responsible clinician, hospital managers, the nearest relative, or a tribunal (following application by the patient).